 1. Overview

-Docker containers are used to run applications in an isolated environment.
+Containers are isolated environments within the context of a Linux system that can allocate predefined amounts of specific resources.
+Most often, Docker containers are used to run applications in isolation.
 By default, all the changes inside the container are lost when the container stops.
 If we want to keep data between runs, Docker volumes and bind mounts can help.

-A docker container runs the software stack defined in an image.
-Images are made of a set of read-only layers that work on a file system called the Union File System.
-When we start a new container, Docker adds a read-write layer on the top of the image layers allowing the container to run as though on a standard Linux file system.
+Docker containers run the software stack defined within an Docker image.
+Images are made of a set of read-only layers that work on a filesystem called the Union Filesystem.
+When we start a new container, Docker adds a read-write layer on top of the image layers enabling the container to run as if it’s on a standard Linux filesystem.

 layers

-We can try this out by running a command that writes and then reads a file:
+We can verify this by running a command that writes and then reads a file:

 $ docker run bash:latest \